-Beyond the acute episode has been added to your bookmarks.
+Beyond the acute episode has been saved

 Retail health care clinics got their start by providing convenient access to acute care services.
 Now, new payment models are setting the stage for retail clinics to become a meaningful player in chronic care delivery as well.

 Although retail clinics have been offering some chronic care services since 2013, they have yet to achieve a notable footprint in this space.
 Now, new payment models are creating the business case for health systems and retail clinics to partner to add more chronic care services to clinics’ limited menu.
 This can be a positive development, as retail clinics have the potential to improve chronic care by increasing access to care, boosting patient engagement, lowering cost, and improving outcomes.
 Our view is that, with changing payment models, the time has come for retailers to become a meaningful player in chronic condition management.

 Chronic disease facts